 In Duluth, I got a Neoair XTherm sleeping pad with an R-rating of 6.9.
 This pad, combined with a Sea-to-Summit Extreme Reactor Sleeping Bag Liner I purchased, kept me quite warm in those temperatures and probably would have kept me warm in much lower temperatures.

 The only issue with the pad was its size.
-It was wide, which was quite heavy, and filled up my entire tent!
+It was wide, quite heavy, and filled up my entire tent!
 If interested, I’ll be selling it in my store at a discount.
 It is basically new and has only been used for two nights.

 Honestly, I did not expect much from the sleeping bag liner and was pleasantly surprised at its added warmth.
 I don’t think it would add the 25 degrees it advertises, but you will get 10 degrees out of it.